thefirsthero/Rating-System/README.md

 HOST = "YOURHOSTNAME"
 USER = "YOURUSERNAME"
 PASSWD = "YOURPASSWORD"
-DATABASE = "YOURDATABASE"
+DATABASE = "YOURDATABASE --default-- = 'rating'"
+3. Execute the code in 'rating_system.sql' in mysql workbench to attain the correct local database that the code will reference.

-3. run test_app.py
+4. run test_app.py